15 Secrets Grocery Stores Really Don’t Want You to Know

 Adam Calaitzis/Adobe for sale brown onions

 It’s fairly obvious what stores are doing when the price of something ends in .99.
-The thing is, that can sometimes be effective at making you think a product is cheaper than it is.
+However, this can sometimes be effective in making you think a product is cheaper than it is.

 The reason?
-Left-digit bias naturally draws your eyes in that direction, making you more likely to ignore the numbers on the right and buy the item.
+Left-digit bias naturally draws your eyes in that direction, making you more likely to ignore the numbers on the right — one measly cent away from a dollar — and buy the item.

 By X for X isn't what you think